Floorp-Projects/Floorp/mobile/android/android-components/docs/index.md

 * 🚀 **Accelerate development**: Our components are customizable building blocks that are individually adoptable but built to work together.

-* 📉 **Reduce maintenace overhead**: Building a browser is a complex task.
+* 📉 **Reduce maintenance overhead**: Building a browser is a complex task.
 With the use of our components you get a solid foundation to build on top of.

 # Updates